Some Non-Resolutiony Thoughts at the Start of the Year

 More here: the one resolution we should ALL make (I stand by this); 31 things to do in January which won't make you feel bad about yourself; and that bit when I was still coming to terms with my "stay at home mum" status.

 P.S.
 One thing I have done at the start of this year is switch my photo-a-day blog to private.
-I didn't want to be worrying about showing Matilda's face or the view from our living room window.
+I didn't want to be worrying about showing MM's face or the view from our living room window.
 It only had about ten readers, anyway, and I expect five of those were robots.
 So Elise, Emma and whoever the other three were: that's why it's vanished from your reader.
 I'll come up with some way of sharing my favourite photos here.